Your Conference Operations Liaison (Your Main HQ Point-of-Contact)

 Your Conference Operations Liaison can assist with arranging a call-in number for hosting a conference call if necessary.

 ACM has established relationships with various vendors that provide the following services to ACM conferences.
 Your Conference Operations Liaison can assist you with obtaining quotes.
-For services not listed above we suggest checking with your Conference Operations Liaison, as they still might be able to make a recommendation.
+For services not listed below we suggest checking with your Conference Operations Liaison, as they still might be able to make a recommendation.

 - Conference Management